Tilkal/graphql-to-gsheet/README.md

 ## Using the Console

-The *easiest* way, especially for non developers to get this up and running is to copy and paste the code from the .gs files here into the script editor of Google Sheets.
+The *easiest* way, especially for non developers, to get this up and running is to copy and paste the code from the .gs files here into the script editor of Google Sheets.
 If you have some experience with this, it should be fairly straightforward.

 1. Download the file TilkalGQL2Sheets.xlsx.
 Upload it to your Google Drive and open it as a Google Sheet.